purescript/documentation/ecosystem/Editor-and-tool-support.md

 ## Editor support

 The PureScript compiler includes an IDE server, [`psc-ide`](https://github.com/purescript/purescript/tree/master/psc-ide), to supply tooling for editors.
+This server has been used to implement a [PureScript language server](https://github.com/nwolverson/purescript-language-server), which implements the [Language Server Protocol](https://langserver.org) for PureScript.
+Major editor tooling either uses `psc-ide` or the language server.

 Most editor plugins which rely on PureScript's IDE tooling have at least these features:

 - Autocomplete (including auto-imports)
 - Definitions and error reporting on hover